Wolfgang Martini: Involvement with GEMA and wartime activities

 In the mid-1930s, the company Gesellschaft für Electroakustische und Mechanische Apparate (GEMA) started the development of a Funkmessgerät (radio indicator), as the British and the Americans did at the same time.
 The pulse-modulated system was based on earlier work of Rudolf Kühnhold, a scientist with the Kriegsmarine (German navy), and was done in the extremely classified, not even informing the other armed forces of its existence.

-GEMA’s product, an early-warning system code named Seetakt, was eventually demonstrated to the Luftwaffe General Staff in November 1938.
+GEMA's product, an early-warning system code-named Seetakt, was eventually demonstrated to the Luftwaffe General Staff in November 1938.
 Martini attended the presentation and immediately realised the military importance of the new technology.
 He ordered the development of a similar system (ultimately called Freya) for the Luftwaffe, and from this time on was the primary promoter of radar technology in the German High Command.
-In May and August 1939 he initiated two signals intelligence flights of the LZ 130 Graf Zeppelin along the British East coast to verify suspicions of a British radar equivalent to the German one.
-However, the British operated their Chain Home early warning radar with lower frequencies which the German thought to be outdated and thus the first British operational radar was not detected by the German signals intelligence.
+In May and August 1939, he initiated two signals intelligence flights of the LZ 130 Graf Zeppelin along the British East coast to verify suspicions of a British radar equivalent to the German one.
+However, the British operated their Chain Home early warning radar with lower frequencies, which the Germans thought to be outdated and thus the first British operational radar was not detected by the German signals intelligence.

-Beginning in 1941, in addition to other duties he was named the High Command’s responsible for German radar technology.
-Although not academically trained his grasp of this technology was intuitive and his involvement was perhaps the greatest impetus to the development of wartime radar in Germany.
+Beginning in 1941, in addition to other duties, he was named the High Command's responsible for German radar technology.
+Although not academically trained, his grasp of this technology was intuitive, and his involvement was perhaps the greatest impetus to the development of wartime radar in Germany.

 In most of his activities, Martini reported directly to Hermann Göring, commander of the Luftwaffe, but Göring never fully trusted him and the two often clashed over technical decisions.
-For example, as British radar became known to the Germans through Martini’s signals intelligence, they violently disagreed as to its importance.
+For example, as British radar became known to the Germans through Martini's signals intelligence, they violently disagreed as to its importance.
 Concerning this, Göring had told other commanders that Martini was a fool, “It was the same with all specialists; they exaggerate the importance of whatever they are working on.”